FoodMeUp/Symfony-Exam/README.md

 ### What should I do when I'm finished?

-Please create a repository on Github and send us its link.
+Please make a PR on the repository and send us an email to let us know we can check it.

 ### How is the exam graded?